College - FAQ

 Ultimately, (capable and well-trained) private counselors help students enroll and succeed at good-fit colleges, while ensuring that families receive a substantial return on their postsecondary investment.

 Unlike most other providers, College Transitions counselors have worked on “both sides of the gate” – as high school counselors and administrators, and as college admission representatives.
 We are also published researchers, having authored articles on the college-related effects of counseling, the predictors of selective college admission, and education debt, among other topics.
-We are the only college planning company in the country to have published in higher education’s top journals and to have published two best-selling books, The Enlightened College Applicant and our newly released Colleges Worth Your Money.
+We are the only college planning company in the country to have contributed articles to higher education’s top journals and to have published two best-selling books, The Enlightened College Applicant and our newly released Colleges Worth Your Money.

-In sum, our ties to the higher education field provide us extensive insight into the context and trends that impact college-related decisions; while our professional affiliations enable us to acquire college-specific information that is not readily accessible to school staff or to other private college counselors.
+In sum, our background and experience allow us to offer unique insight into the context and trends that impact college-related decisions; while our professional affiliations enable us to acquire college-specific information that is not readily accessible to school staff or to other private college counselors.
 As a result, we know how colleges – at all levels of selectivity – approach the admissions process, and we know why students achieve college success.

 At College Transitions, we believe that the college admissions process should be about more than admission.
 We value personal growth and self-discovery as much as selectivity, and by doing so, we hope to bring perspective (and some sanity) to college planning.

 Our fundamental objective is to guide students into good-fit colleges, where they can thrive and effectively pursue their personal and professional goals.
 We work toward this objective by leveraging our knowledge, as well as the knowledge of other professionals throughout higher education, with whom we have built extensive relationships over the course of our careers as researchers, counselors and consultants.